liviambranco/investigate_a_dataset_global_life_expectancy/readme.md

 by Livia Mendes

 ### Project Details
-I will conduct data analysis and create a file to share that documents my findings.
-I will use pandas and NumPy to answer the questions I am most interested in, and create a report sharing the answers.
+I will conduct data analysis using pandas and NumPy to answer the questions I am most interested in, and create a report sharing the answers.

 - Step One - Choose Data Set
 - Step Two - Get Organized